Parent page: Configuring and Administrating Your Workspace

-- Action - the action that needs to be taken in order to achieve synchronization between source and target servers.
+Action – the action that needs to be taken in order to achieve synchronization between source and target Workspaces.
 Possible actions are:

 Transfer new revision and item – for completely new acquisitions, where the Item has never been acquired before.
 In other words, create an Item of that type and a new planned revision to accommodate the source data.

-Transfer new revision - when acquiring another revision of an Item, and a revision of that Item has been acquired previously.
+Transfer new revision of existing item – when acquiring another revision of an Item, and a revision of that Item has been acquired previously.

 Nothing to do – the chosen Item Revision has already been acquired previously.